Heat exchanger: Flow arrangement

-For efficiency, heat exchangers are designed to maximize the surface area of the wall between the two fluids, while minimizing resistance to fluid flow through the exchanger.
-The exchanger's performance can also be affected by the addition of fins or corrugations in one or both directions, which increase surface area and may channel fluid flow or induce turbulence.
+To increase efficiency, heat exchangers are designed to maximize the surface area of the wall between the two fluids, while minimizing resistance (pressure drop) to fluid flow through the exchanger.
+Heat exchanger's efficiency can be increased by the addition of heat transfer features: fins, corrugations, dimples, or louvres in one or both directions, which increase surface area and may channel fluid flow or induce turbulence.
+However, care must be taken when adding heat transfer features that may trap or attract particles over operating time; resulting in clogging, fouling and increased resistance that reduces and may possibly eliminate over time any initial efficiency benefits vs. a heat exchanger without such features.
+To restore heat exchanger efficiency in the original clean state, preventative maintenance may be required to restore designed efficiency.

-The driving temperature across the heat transfer surface varies with position, but an appropriate mean temperature can be defined.
+The driving temperature across the heat transfer surface varies with position, but an approximate mean temperature can be defined.
 In most simple systems this is the "log mean temperature difference" (LMTD).
 Sometimes direct knowledge of the LMTD is not available and the NTU method is used.

+Design, manufacturing regulations and validation

+The design and manufacturing of heat exchangers has numerous regulations, which vary according to the region in which they will be used.